 Whilst it’s true that you can’t please all the people all the time, you can be flexible enough without sacrificing your musical integrity to ensure that the majority of your guests find something amongst the musical smorgasbord on offer to satisfy their own melodious dietary requirements!

-Once you start to plan the “Main event” for the evening, then the fun can really begin.
+Once you start to plan the “Main Event” for the evening, then the fun can really begin.
 Is one of you a pop diva and the other a grunge kid?
-Or maybe his D&B seems at odds with her C&W. This is by no mean insurmountable.
-We have worked with some incredible bands that mash up styles like nobody’s business.
+Or maybe his D&B seems at odds with her C&W. This is by no means insurmountable.
+We have worked with some incredible bands that mashup styles like nobody’s business.
 Swing bands covering Arctic Monkeys tunes or brass bands playing Nirvana, anything is possible if you know where to look!

 Whatever you plump for, just make sure it’s what you both envisage for your wedding day and then nothing can go wrong – a happy, dancing Bride and Groom makes for an epic party for your guests!